About Dynamics of Inequality Across the Life-course: structures and processes

 Scientific Programme Coordinator

-Dr. Kilpi-Jakonen is an Adjunct Professor in Sociology at the University of Turku, Finland.
+Dr. Kilpi-Jakonen is an Assistant Professor of Sociology at the University of Turku, Finland.
 Her research focuses on social inequalities in education and the labour market, particularly those related to ethnicity, gender and social origin.

 Funded by NORFACE